Mongolian script: History

-Traditional Mongolian is written vertically from top to bottom, flowing in lines from left to right.
+Words are written vertically from top to bottom, flowing in lines from left to right.
 The Old Uyghur script and its descendants, of which traditional Mongolian is one among Oirat Clear, Manchu, and Buryat are the only known vertical scripts written from left to right.
 This developed because the Uyghurs rotated their Sogdian-derived script, originally written right to left, 90 degrees counterclockwise to emulate Chinese writing, but without changing the relative orientation of the letters.

 The reed pen was the writing instrument of choice until the 18th century, when the brush took its place under Chinese influence.
-Pens were also historically made of wood, reed, bamboo, bone, bronze, or iron.
+Pens were also historically made of wood, bamboo, bone, bronze, or iron.
 Ink used was black or cinnabar red, and written with on birch bark, paper, cloths made of silk or cotton, and wooden or silver plates.

 Mongols learned their script as a syllabary, dividing the syllables into twelve different classes, based on the final phonemes of the syllables, all of which ended in vowels.

 The script remained in continuous use by Mongolian speakers in Inner Mongolia in the People's Republic of China.
 In the Mongolian People's Republic, it was largely replaced by the Mongolian Cyrillic alphabet, although the vertical script remained in limited use.
 In March 2020, the Mongolian government announced plans to increase the use of the traditional Mongolian script and to use both Cyrillic and Mongolian script in official documents by 2025.
-However, due to the particularity of the traditional Mongolian script, a large part of the Sinicized Mongols in China can't identify the script, and in many cases the script is only used symbolically on plaques in many cities.
+However, due to the particularity of the traditional Mongolian script, a large part (40%) of the Sinicized Mongols in China are unable to read or write this script, and in many cases the script is only used symbolically on plaques in many cities.